SmileXie/crudc/README.md

 A json format file defining fields to be replaced.

-* modulename: a software module name that will be a prefix of function names.
+* modulename: a software module name that will be a prefix of symbol names.
 * objname: the name of object to CRUD
 * keyname: the name of key of object, that is used for unique field for searching the objects.
 * key_struct: a C-lang struct defining the key of object.